ivangka/cli-order-executor/README.md

 ## Risk Management

-This program uses an approach that requires setting a stop-loss for each trade and automatically calculates the total position size based on:
+The primary approach used by this program requires setting a stop-loss for each trade and automatically calculates the total position size based on:

 1. Your specified risk amount (in USD)
 2. The distance between entry and stop-loss prices